-Keflavík is also home to a large indoor water park called 'Water World', which has a heated activity pool.
+Keflavik is also home to a large indoor water park called 'Water World', which has a heated activity pool.
 This is a great place for children to play and have fun.

-However, if you are not renting a vehicle then there are 2 options: take a taxi or take a bus transfer.
-My recommendation would be to take one of the bus transfers as a taxi from the airport to Reykjavik can set you back around 17,000 ISK (?134).
+However, if you are not renting a vehicle then there are 2 options: take a taxi or take a bus / airport transfer.
+Our recommendation would be to take one of the bus transfers as a taxi from the airport to Reykjavik can set you back around 17,000 ISK (?134).

 Both services are available for return to the airport and provide a 24/7 pickup from your hotel.

 For those of you that have rented a car, most agencies are based in Keflavik and offer 24/7 return.
 However, there are some located solely in Reykjavik.
 Though, the agencies may offer to drive you back to the airport or to BSÍ bus terminal so you can get a bus transfer.

 As previously discussed, there are plenty of things to do in the surrounding area of the airport.